Williams College

-Williams College is a private liberal arts college in Williamstown, Massachusetts.
+Williams College is a private liberal arts college in Williamstown, Massachusetts, United States.
 It was established as a men's college in 1793 with funds from the estate of Ephraim Williams, a colonist from the Province of Massachusetts Bay who was killed in the French and Indian War in 1755.
-It is the second-oldest institution of higher education in the Commonwealth of Massachusetts.

-Although the bequest from the estate of Ephraim Williams intended to establish a "free school", the exact meaning of which is ambiguous, the college quickly outgrew its initial ambitions.
-It positioned itself as a "Western counterpart" to Yale and Harvard.
-It became officially coeducational in the 1960s.

 Williams's main campus is located in Williamstown, in the Berkshires in rural northwestern Massachusetts, and contains more than 100 academic, athletic, and residential buildings.
 There are 360 voting faculty members, with a student-to-faculty ratio of 6:1.
-As of 2022, the school has an enrollment of 2,021 undergraduate students and 50 graduate students.
+As of 2022, the college had an enrollment of 2,021 undergraduate students and 50 graduate students.

 Following a liberal arts curriculum, Williams College provides undergraduate instruction in 25 academic departments and interdisciplinary programs including 36 majors in the humanities, arts, social sciences, and natural sciences.
 Williams offers an almost entirely undergraduate instruction, though there are two graduate programs in development economics and art history.
-The college maintains affiliations with the nearby Clark Art Institute and Massachusetts Museum of Contemporary Art (MASS MoCA), and has a close relationship with Exeter College, Oxford University.
-The college competes in the NCAA Division III New England Small College Athletic Conference as the Ephs.
-The athletic program has been highly successful, as Williams College has won 22 of the last 24 College Directors' Cups for NCAA Division III.
+The college maintains affiliations with the nearby Clark Art Institute and the Massachusetts Museum of Contemporary Art (MASS MoCA) along with a close relationship with Exeter College, Oxford.
+The college competes as the Ephs in the NCAA Division III as a member of the New England Small College Athletic Conference.